 Have an Echo Show?
 Want free (and sometimes paid) access to live and on-demand TV shows, movies, and cooking classes?
 Stay tuned for all of the ways you can access free and paid TV shows on your Echo Show devices.

-All of the content providers listed here will work with a first-generation Echo Show or a 2nd-generation Echo Show, but a few exclude access to owners of the Echo Show 5 or Echo Show 8 (although you may want to try viewing on these devices as device availability changes regularly).
+All of the content providers listed here will work with a first-generation Echo Show or a 2nd-generation Echo Show, but a few exclude access to owners of the Echo Show 5, Echo Show 8, and Echo Show 10 (although you may want to try viewing on these devices as device availability changes regularly).
 Interested in listening to TV shows on Alexa devices?
 You can do that too by pulling up any of the following providers below.

 Amazon Prime Video

 If you have an Amazon Echo Show device (any generation) there’s a good chance you’re also an Amazon Prime subscriber.
 One of the Amazon Prime subscriber perks is the ability to access Amazon’s Prime Video library on any Echo Show device or any Alexa device with a screen.